 Ravani was born in 2005 in Tel Aviv, he studies the violin from age 6; since 2018 he studies under Ms. Ludmila Feldman, his previous teacher was Mr. Nitai Zori.
-Ravani is studying composition with Hadas Peeri from Buchman-Mehta high music school at the TLV University, from 2014- 2018 he studied with composition with Dr. Alexander Korenhandler and participates at the special collaborative program of the Israeli Conservatory and the Buchman-Mehta high music school at the TLV University.
-From age 8 he was a member of a trio chamber music in the Israeli Conservatory under the supervision of Ms. Maya Blumenfeld.
+Ravani is studying composition with Hadas Peeri from Buchman-Mehta high music school at the Tel Aviv University.
+From 2014-2018 he studied composition with Dr. Alexander Korenhandler and participates at the special collaborative program of the Israeli Conservatory and the Buchman-Mehta high music school at the Tel Aviv University.
+From the age of 8 he was a member of a trio chamber music in the Israeli Conservatory under the supervision of Ms. Maya Blumenfeld.

-From age 10 he was a member of the Young-String program at Mishkenot-Sha’ananim, JMC, and a member of a piano trio within the program under the supervision of Mr. Nitai Zori and at 2017 under Ms. Tali Goldberg.
-Ravani studies piano from age 10 with Ms. Keren Hanan,
+From age 10 Ravani was a member of the Young-String program at Mishkenot-Sha’ananim, JMC, and a member of a piano trio within the program under the supervision of Mr. Nitai Zori and at 2017 under Ms. Tali Goldberg.
+Ravani studies piano from age 10 with Ms. Keren Hanan.

 Ravani participates constantly in masterclasses with Prof. Miriam Fried, Paul Biss, David Radzynski, Ms. Areta Zhulla, Prof. Gregory Kalinowski, Prof. Carmit Zori, Daniel Panner, Prof. Katarina Hardy (Switzerland), the Doric String Quartet and Ensemble Nash.
 On 2017 he performed as a soloist with the Raanana Sinfonietta.
-In 2016, he performed as a soloist at the opening concert of the composition program of TLV University and the Israeli conservatory, playing a solo violin piece, he composed; at the program’s concert on 2017, a composed duo for records in 4 parts he composed, was played.
-In 2015 he participated at the Euro Music Festival & Academy in Halle, Germany and was chosen to perform as a soloist and as a member of a string quartet at the final concert with Vivaldi for 4 violins, participated at Goppisberger Musicikfestival/Akademie, Switzerland and performed as a soloist at Grachen Church.
+In 2016, he performed as a soloist at the opening concert of the composition program of Tel Aviv University and the Israeli conservatory, playing a solo violin piece he composed; at the program’s concert on 2017, a composed duo for records in 4 parts he composed was played.
+In 2015 he participated in the Euro Music Festival & Academy in Halle, Germany and was chosen to perform as a soloist and as a member of a string quartet at the final concert with Vivaldi for 4 violins, participated at Goppisberger Musicikfestival/Akademie, Switzerland and performed as a soloist at Grachen Church.

 Primo-Gidus, his solo violin piece was performed by Meitar Ensemble.
 Ravani played 2 new pieces at a concert of the composition department at Tel-Aviv University: Desert Memories for piano and “Something like a Prelude to Prelude to Something” a duo for violin and cello.